Sign Identifiability of Causal Effects in Stationary Stochastic Dynamical Systems: Numerical Results

 \section{Numerical Results}

 This section reports numerical results on sign-identifiability of the red edge $\alpha$ for the graphs in Fig.~\ref{fig:graphs} (no latent variables).
 The results are summarized in Table~\ref{tab:identifiability}.
 Each entry is the empirical fraction in $[0,1]$ of identifiable instances of $\alpha$ across 1000 independently generated samples produced by the algorithm described below.
 If the fraction equals $1$ (resp.\ $0$), $\alpha$ is identifiable (resp.\ non-identifiable).
-If the fraction lies in $(0,1)$, $\alpha$ is partially identifiable.\footnote{For the implementation, see the following link: \href{https://anonymous.4open.science/r/UAI_Sign-Identifiability-of-Causal-Effects-in-Stationary-Stochastic-Dynamical-Systems-CA50/README.md}{repository}}.
+If the fraction lies in $(0,1)$, $\alpha$ is partially identifiable.\footnote{For the implementation, see the following link: \href{https://github.com/ggvanseev/UAI_Sign-Identifiability-of-Causal-Effects-in-Stationary-Stochastic-Dynamical-Systems}{repository}.
+The repository includes a guiding example to test any desired custom causal structure.}